siddharthraj09/react_code_namaste/Namaste-React-main/Chapter 05 - Let's get Hooked!/Theory/Session 5 Theory.md

 Hooks allow you to reuse stateful logic without changing your component hierarchy.
 This makes it easy to share Hooks among many components or with the community.
 ### React provides a bunch of standard in-built hooks:
 - useState: To manage states.
-Returns a stateful value and an updater function to update it.
+Returns a stateful value and an updater function to update it. whenever a state variable update react will re-render the components
 - useEffect: To manage side-effects like API calls, subscriptions, timers, mutations, and more.
 - useContext: To return the current value for a context.
 - useReducer: A useState alternative to help with complex state management.